buiminhhai1/react-js-udemy-note/README.md

 DO: last-minute DOM ops
 DON"T: Cause Side-effects.
 ->>>>
-- componentDidMount(): A lifecycle hook that signals that you are now done with the updating, that the render method has been executed and here you can now cause side effects, you could make an HTTP Request, though you'll have to watch out to not enter an infinite loop here.
+- componentDidUpdate(): A lifecycle hook that signals that you are now done with the updating, that the render method has been executed and here you can now cause side effects, you could make an HTTP Request, though you'll have to watch out to not enter an infinite loop here.
 DON't Update State (triggers re-render) because that will sipmly lead to an unnecessary re-render cycle.